 · Citizen of a Low-Middle-Income-Country as defined by the World Bank.

-· Complete the doctoral degree by June 1, 2022 or have received the doctoral degree within the past five years.
+· Received a doctoral degree within the past five years.

 · Doctoral degrees considered include MBBS, MMed, PhD among others.